Billotais/bilat.xyz/vita.md

 - `preprocessing.py`
 	- `preprocess()` : Given a file name and a preprocessing chain, returns pair of file names corresponding to the outputs of the preprocessing.
     - `sample, noise, reverb` :  implementation of the options accepted by the preprocess chain

+- `utils.py` : various functions used in multiple places in the code